-Sprouts not only taste good, they’re full of vitamins, minerals, fiber, protein and enzymes.
+Sprouts not only taste good, but they’re also full of vitamins, minerals, fiber, protein, and enzymes.
 Their nutritional benefits were discovered by the Chinese thousands of years ago.
-In Chinese medicine a seed is considered to be yin and it’s offshoot is considered to be yang, so the ancient Chinese recognized that as a seed sprouts, yin turns into yang.
-Because of this, as the seed transforms from it’s dormant stage into a living food, it possesses a vitality that makes it particularly nourishing.
+In Chinese medicine, a seed is considered to be yin and its offshoot is considered to be yang, so the ancient Chinese recognized that as seed sprouts, yin turns into yang.
+Because of this, as the seed transforms from its dormant stage into a living food, it possesses a vitality that makes it particularly nourishing.

 What You’ll Need

 - A large wide-mouthed jar (I like to use a mason jar because the screw-on ring that holds the lid can hold the cheesecloth)

 - Raw, unprocessed seeds, grains or legumes (2 tbsp of small seeds or 3/4 cup of beans, legumes or grains)

 - Make sure the jar is clean and rinse the seeds in water.

 - Put the seeds, beans, legumes, or grains in the jar.

 - Cover the seeds with water (water should be about 1″ higher than the level of the seeds.

 - Secure the cheesecloth over the mouth of the jar either with the mason jar ring or a rubber band.

 - Leave to soak away from bright light.
 (Small seeds only need to soak for about 2 hours, larger beans should soak for about 8 hours).